IBM/cp4ba-client-onboarding-scenario/26.0.0/ArbitraryLDAPExternalGitHub.md

       **Linux/Mac** - *CP4BA 26.0.0* - Enterprise deployment - **[deploy](https://raw.githubusercontent.com/IBM/cp4ba-client-onboarding-scenario/main/26.0.0/Deployment_Automation/deployClientOnboardingEnterpriseExternalGit.sh)** (*Ensure to make the sh file executable by performing `chmod +x deployClientOnboardingEnterpriseExternalGit.sh`*)

-      **Windows** - *CP4BA 26.0.0 - Enterprise deployment - **[deploy](https://raw.githubusercontent.com/IBM/cp4ba-client-onboarding-scenario/main/26.0.0/Deployment_Automation/deployClientOnboardingEnterpriseExternalGit.bat)**
+      **Windows** - *CP4BA 26.0.0* - Enterprise deployment - **[deploy](https://raw.githubusercontent.com/IBM/cp4ba-client-onboarding-scenario/main/26.0.0/Deployment_Automation/deployClientOnboardingEnterpriseExternalGit.bat)**

 ### Update bat/sh File
-On Windows open the file **deployClientOnboardingArbitraryEnterpriseWithGitea.bat**/on Linux or Mac open the file **deployClientOnboardingArbitraryEnterpriseWithGitea.sh** in the text editor of your choice.
+On Windows open the file **deployClientOnboardingEnterpriseExternalGit.bat**/on Linux or Mac open the file **deployClientOnboardingEnterpriseExternalGit.sh** in the text editor of your choice.

 1. Update the two variables `ocLoginServer` and `ocLoginToken` defined at the top of the file with your specific details